semateos/stimpy/README.md

 ======
 A simple yet inventive fellow for making hapi things.

-I made Stimpy because a) I love [hapi.js](http://hapijs.com) and b) because I host a [weekly hack night](http://hackportland.org) where I'm always looking for ways to quickly build and publicly demo little web apps.
-I loved the package manager and deploy function in [Meteor](http://meteor.com), but it comes with too much baggage.
-So Stimpy gives me just what I want for web inventions: a simple starting place, packages via npm or [bower](http://bower.io), and a one line deploy to a free public demo via [heroku](http://heroku.com).  *All in 5 minutes or less* - or your money back.
-I'd love to hear from you if you use Stimpy at your next hackathon - tweet me up at [@semateos](https://twitter.com/semateos)!
+Stimpy exists because a) we love [hapi.js](http://hapijs.com) and b) because we host a [weekly hack night](http://hackportland.org) where folks are always looking for ways to quickly build and publicly demo little web apps.
+The package manager and deploy function in [Meteor](http://meteor.com) is awesome, but comes with too much baggage.
+So Stimpy gives us just what we want for web inventions: a simple starting place, packages via npm or [bower](http://bower.io), and a one line deploy to a free public demo via [heroku](http://heroku.com).  *All in 5 minutes or less* - or your money back.
+We'd love to hear from you if you use Stimpy for your next hack - tweet us up at [@bigroomstudios](https://twitter.com/bigroomstudios)!

 You'll need to have installed [node](http://nodejs.org/), a [heroku login](https://signup.heroku.com/dc) and the [heroku toolbelt](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up).